 8.7 Processing of Cost Proposals

-Starting in Cycle 11, observation of some new cycle targets began in July-August of the previous cycle rather than the typical November timeframe expected for the start of the new cycle’s observations.
+Observations of some new cycle targets may begin in July-August of the previous cycle rather than the typical November timeframe expected for the start of the new cycle’s observations.
 This has resulted in an offset between the availability of new data and the issuing of awards to fund the work on that data for a subset of proposals.
-We will be modifying our processing procedures in order to facilitate funding of the early-observation proposals as soon as possible after the observations are taken, subject to the availability of funds to cover those awards.
+Our processing procedures have been modified in order to facilitate funding of the early-observation proposals as soon as possible after the observations are taken, subject to the availability of funds to cover those awards.

-This updated process will have three stages in Cycle 13:
+This updated process has three stages:

-PIs of science proposals with observations that take place in July-August of the prior cycle and for whom timely funding is critical are requested to submit their Cost Proposals within four weeks after receipt of the peer review results letter.
-Awards for cost proposals in this category which are received, are complete and within budget will be issued in September if funding is available.
+(1) PIs of science proposals with observations that take place in July-August of the prior cycle are requested to submit their Cost Proposals within four weeks after receipt of the peer review results letter.
+Awards for cost proposals in this category that are received, are complete and within budget will be issued in September if funding is available.

-Cost proposals for observational projects which are submitted on time, which are complete, and within budget will be processed first and award letters mailed in October/early November.
+(2) Cost proposals for observational projects which are submitted on time, which are complete, and within budget will be processed first and award letters mailed in October/early November.
 Awards will be issued once the observations begin, subject to the availability of funds.

-The remaining cost proposals including archive and theory proposals and incomplete/late/incorrect submissions will be processed on the usual timescale with award letters mailed in late November/early December and awards issued from 1 January.
+(3) The remaining cost proposals including archive and theory proposals and incomplete/late/incorrect submissions will be processed on the usual timescale with award letters mailed in late November/early December and awards issued beginning 1 January.

 8.8 Contact Information for Cost Proposals